 Hector Luis Alamo

-Hector Luis Alamo chats with guest Henry Cadena, a brand strategist and cultural researcher based in Houston, Texas
+Host Hector Luis Alamo chats with Arturo Dominguez, an anti-racist activist and journalist based in Texas

 It’s become popular to assign evil to some natural inclination, especially in our enemies.
 Our enemies are inherently evil and wrong.
 Even worse, they’re irredeemable.